 The newly hired publicist takes a step when from her right eye, she catches a glimpse of a dark object falling toward her head.
 Her eyes slam shut and she darts forward.
 Brick smacks against cement.
-Irma spins around.
+Irma halts and she spins around.
 A red brick, broken in half, lies on the sidewalk in front of the silver car.
-Irma sidesteps off the curb and alongside the Taurus.
+Irma sidesteps off the curb and then alongside the Taurus.
 At its rear bumper, she squints into the sun, peering at the roof.
 A cloud of dust settles on a sand-colored, flat surface next to an air conditioning unit that is four-feet-high and eight-feet-long.
 “Is someone up there?”
 A gust of wind sweeps a thin layer of dirt across the length of the grey unit and onto the roof where it then settles.
-A car, followed by a motorcycle enter the parking lot at Irma’s left.
+A car, followed by a motorcycle, enter the parking lot at Irma’s left.
 They pass behind her.
 People are rushing to and from stores.
-Irma’s nostrils flare, she charges forward, jogs to the end of the building, rounds the corner and then she sprints to her white Jeep.
+Irma’s nostrils flare.
+She takes a deep breath and then she charges forward.
+After five stomps, she jogs to the end of the building, rounds the corner and then Irma sprints to her white Jeep.

 Later that afternoon, inside a private medical center, Irma power walks, smiling and waving at many familiar faces as she passes nurse stations.

 After an elevator ride to the fourth floor, she steps out and pretends not to notice male nurses, who are reading medical charts near every entrance and exit.
 This floor is temporary host to one patient and a team of psychologists and physical therapists, who specialize in trauma concerning a Green Beret who retains classified information.